Skip to main content

 • Seamless integration of habits and tasks

-• Smart scheduling is actually useful and learns from your behavior
+• Smart scheduling actually learns from your behavior

 • Beautiful, polished interface